practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 <br/>

-In Curry, it's very hard to put print statements as debugging support into user defined functions, because then these functions have to care about _IO_ operations, which will complicate the type signatures of these functions, see for example at the rather simple user defined function _input_a_valid_number :: Int -> IO Int_, which anyway needs IO operations.
+In Curry, it's hard to put print statements as debugging support into user defined functions, because then these functions would have to care about _IO_ operations, which will complicate the type signatures of these functions, see for example at the rather simple user defined function _input_a_valid_number :: Int -> IO Int_, which anyway needs IO operations.

 <br/>